gsarig/slimage/README.md

 = Can I pass the Google Pagespeed test with that plugin? =

 Yes.
-But you might have to make some compromise on the quality of your photos.
+But you might need to make some compromise on the quality of your photos.
 For JPEGs, setting the quality level to 50 or 60 is enough to pass the test on most cases.
-Depending on the complexity of the image, though, on some cases the quality loss might be visible to the naked eye.
+Depending on the complexity of the image, though, on some cases the quality loss might be visible to the naked eye so you might need to experiment with the level of quality.

 == Screenshots ==
-1. Screenshot 1 description
+1. The main settings of the plugin, under Settings / Media.
+2. The option to override quality for a specific image under the image's edit page.
+3. A sample of a few compression levels.
+The first image keeps the default WordPress compression and no Slimage compression applied (65.33KB).
+The rest of the samples are compressed with 60% (40.26KB), 50% (35.5KB), 40% (33.03KB), 30% (26.25KB), 20% (20.64KB) and 10% (13.3KB).

 == Changelog ==